-We also work with other organizations to help facilitate our clients’ move toward self-sufficiency.
+We also work with other organizations to help facilitate our clients’ journey toward self-sufficiency.

 Primary Health Care - The free onsite clinic occurs multiple times per week.
 Their onsite presence removes transportation and cost barriers for clients who would not otherwise be able to access needed medical services.
-Other teams of Primary Health Care, including Coordinated Intake, Homeless Outreach, Supportive Services for Veteran Families (SSVF), Therapy and The Project provide services on a regular basis as follows:.
+Other teams of Primary Health Care, including Coordinated Intake, Homeless Outreach, Supportive Services for Veteran Families (SSVF), Therapy and The Project provide services on a regular basis.

-Primary Health Care Coordinated Intake – Through this program, PHC staff meet with individuals who are entering the system, complete an assessment and provide an appropriate referral for services.
-This will serve as a bridge between all community agencies and point clients in the direction of the service that best fit their needs.
+Primary Health Care Coordinated Intake – Through this program, PHC staff meet with individuals who are entering the system.
+They complete an assessment and provide an appropriate referral for services.
+This will serve as a bridge between all community agencies and point clients in the direction of the services that best fit their needs.
 PHC staff are onsite at CISS five times per week for this purpose.

 Primary Health Care Homeless Outreach – Outreach team members provide scheduled service three times weekly to assist with a variety of client needs, from housing assistance to applications.